entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): " Cloutier (1991b, char.
+> - Clement *et al.* (2024): " Cloutier (1991b, char.
 66) described this character as absence (0) or presence (1) of posterodorsal hook on the dentary.
 Forey (1998, char.
 57) used a character to describe the shape of the dentary as simple (0) and hook-shaped (1).
 Forey (1998) associated this feature with the elaboration of the muscular lip fold as present in Latimeria chalumnae.
 This hook-shape is present in a few derived actinistians such as *Chinlea*, *Heptanema*, *Foreyia*, *Luopingcoelacanthus*, *Macropoma*, *Macropomoides*, *Undina*, *Swenzia* and *Whiteia*."

 > - The coding of *Qujingodus* is 0.

 110. Dentary relative, size of: dentary much bigger than the splenial (0), dentary approximately the same size as the splenial (1), dentary much smaller than the splenial (2). (ordered)
-> Clement *et al.* (in review), Character 110.
+> Clement *et al.* (2024), Character 110.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The relative size of the dentary and splenial considers the general surface of these bones in lateral view.
+> - Clement *et al.* (2024): "The relative size of the dentary and splenial considers the general surface of these bones in lateral view.
 The three character-states form a morphocline.
 Character 110 is linked with character 133."

 > - The coding of *Qujingodus* is 0.

 111. Posterior margin of dentary: relatively at right angle with the dorsal margin (0), dorsally beveled (1), ventrally beveled (2), pointed (X bevel) (3), V-grooved (4).
-> Clement *et al.* (in review), Character 111.
+> Clement *et al.* (2024), Character 111.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "This character takes into account the general shape of the posterior margin of the dentary when looking at the lateral profile of the lateral surface of the dentary.
+> - Clement *et al.* (2024): "This character takes into account the general shape of the posterior margin of the dentary when looking at the lateral profile of the lateral surface of the dentary.
 We used the terminology for the description of edge profile.
 Dorsally beveled (or top bevel) implies than the pointed posterior edge of the posterior margin of the dentary is located ventrally (e.g., *Gavinia*, *Laugia*), while ventrally beveled (or bottom bevel) it is the dorsal part that is pointed (e.g., *Libys*, *Tachymetopon*).
 In the pointed shape (or X bevel), the pointed part of the posterior margin of the dentary is approximately located at mid-height of the dentary (e.g., *Coelacanthus*, *Parnaibaia*), while the V-grooved shape describes the pointing part projecting inward the posterior margin (e.g., *Foreyia*).
 Most coelacanths having a dorsal hook-shape posteriorly oriented on the dentary (Char.
 108) have a V-grooved posterior margin.
 This character does not apply for the out-groups in which a long dentary is known."

 > - The coding of *Qujingodus* is ?.